-1) Groceries: €300 per month
+1) Groceries: €400 per month

-2) Eating Out: €125 per month
+2) Eating Out: €200 per month

-If you’re happy to eat a simple a Döner, you will only pay €3 – 4 at most spots around the city (even the trendy ones).
+If you’re happy to eat a simple a Döner, you’ll pay €6 at most spots around the city (even the trendy ones).
 If you want a basic meal out – pizza, pasta, a burger, ramen, or some form of Asian or Indian, most mains will be around €10.
-Dining at a more popular or upscale place will typically run you between €15 – 20 for a main, with seafood restaurants being more expensive.
+Dining at a more popular or upscale place will typically run you between €15 – 20 for a main.
 Berlin is filled with plenty of upscale eateries as well, with Restaurant Tim Raue being a prime example.

-You can buy basic beers from any Späti (convenience store) or supermarket for €1 – 3.
-Buying a typical German beer in a bar or club will start at around €3 – 4 , with craft beers typically starting from €5 and up.
-A bottle of wine at super markets will fetch you anywhere from €3 – € 12.
-Wine in upscale speciality shops will, of course, be more.
-In a bar, a glass of “nicht so gut” wine will start at €3-5 , where a decent glass of wine will start around €6.
+You can buy basic beers from any Späti (convenience store) or supermarket for €2 – 3.
+Buying a typical German beer in a bar or club will start at around €4 , with craft beers typically starting at €5.
+A bottle of wine at supermarkets will fetch you anywhere from €3 – € 12 while wine in upscale specialty shops will be more.
+In a bar, a glass of nicht so gut wine will start at €4, whereas a decent glass of wine will start around €6.

-A coffee from a bakery will usually start around €2 and a fancier coffees like flat whites will fetch you around €4 at a hipster hot spot.
-You can also buy a decent package of coffee in the supermarket for €6 – 7 and course fork out around €20 for a high end coffee from a specialty shop like The Barn.
+A coffee from a bakery usually starts around €2- €3 and fancier coffees at a trendy hotspot will fetch you around €5 and up.
+You can also buy a decent package of coffee in the supermarket for €6 – €7 or fork out around €20 for a high-end coffee from a specialty shop like The Barn.
 I’ve taken to ordering higher-quality coffees online at roastmarket.de.

-A great thing about Berlin is that eating out is very affordable and you can easily have a decent meal (including a glass of wine!) for €20 or so.
-Note, drinking alcohol, or even ordering water, will add to your meal expenses.
+A great thing about Berlin is that eating out is (mostly) still affordable and you can easily have a decent meal (including a glass of wine!) for €25 or so.
+Note, drinking alcohol, or even ordering water for that matter, will significantly add to your meal expenses.

 Cost Of Living In Berlin: Other Monthly Expenses